tensorflow/swift/FAQ.md

 print(x)
 ```

-The `Tensor` code is no longer "interrupted" by host code so there's no need for "send".
+The `Tensor` code is no longer "interrupted" by host code so "send" is not
+generated.

 ### Example 2

-Say you top level code (i.e., the implicit Swift main() function) has the following, where foo() and bar() are functions returning some tensor.
+Say you have the following top-level code, where `foo` and `bar` are functions
+that return some `Tensor` value:
 ```swift
 print(foo())
 print(bar())